Welcome to Phase 6! You've learned to build powerful AI systems. Now let's explore running models locally - no API calls, no costs, complete privacy.

 import ollama

-response = ollama.embeddings(model="nomic-embed-text", prompt=text)
+response = ollama.embed(model="nomic-embed-text", input=text)

-return response["embedding"]
+return response["embeddings"][0]

 else: